 MINDSOURCE – Brain Injury Network (MINDSOURCE), in partnership with the Colorado Brain Injury Advisory Board, has released its Brain Injury State Plan to state agency partners, stakeholders and the general public.
 The State Plan resulted from 18 months of planning by a 20-member board.
 Membership included people with lived experience of brain injury, family members, state agencies as well as community partners.

-The Advisory Board evaluated past needs assessments in Colorado focused on brain injury, the most recent being the 2017 Koné Study.
+The Advisory Board evaluated past needs assessments in Colorado focused on brain injury, the most recent being the 2017 Koné Study (PDF).
 Information gleaned from the various reports informed initial goals and strategies which received public input through a variety of methods in the summer of 2019.
 Four town halls, three phone conferences and an on-line survey were made available for people with brain injuries, family members and caregivers, service providers, and other interested parties.

 The State Plan is three and a half years in duration and has three primary areas of focus: